MacRoy-Repo/JS_UnderstandingTheWeirdParts/README.md

 # JS_UnderstandingTheWeirdParts

+#### Conceptual Aside
+##### Syntax Parser
+    A program that reads your code and determines what it does and if its grammar is valid.
+##### Lexical Environment
+    Where something sits physically in the code.
+A lexical Environment exists in the programming languages in which where you write something is important.
+Where its written and where it is surrounded.
+##### Execution Context
+    A wrapper that helps manage the code that is running.
+##### Name/ Value Pair
+	Then name can be defined more than once, but can only have one value in a given execution context.
+##### Objects
+	A collection of name/ value pairs where each value can also be a collection of name/value

 #### Concepts
 ##### Global Environment/Global Object
 	In the execution context(Global/ Base) of your code one Global Object and "this" variable